nitishmakam/Twitter-Bot/README.md

 Install selenium and chrome webdriver.
 Move chrome web driver to one of your PATH directories or include the directory in which chromedriver is present to your PATH variable.
 Specify your username and password in the respective fields and run python3 unlike_tweets.py

+####How to Use
+Specify your username and password in the config.yaml file and run with python3 unlike_tweets.py